Shimeming/Inspect-the-Commits/README.md

 ```

 ## The second key
-Oops, I hide the second key in one commit of a secret branch but I forgot where it is.
+Oops, I concealed the second key within a commit of a secret branch but I forgot where it is.

 You can browse the branches by clicking this button.